-The Dublin Cycle Planner provides information on the best cycling routes in Dublin based on individual cycling capabilities.
+The Cycle Planner provides information on the best cycling routes in Dublin, Cork, Galway, Limerick & Waterford, based on individual cycling capabilities.

 The cycle planner has a unique routing feature called Turn Difficulty Factor which helps the user not only to find the best route but also to pick the appropriate junctions and turns suiting their cycling capability.
 For example a person who chooses the “Easy route” setting will not be directed to take a difficult right turn at a busy junction.
 The Cycle Planner will look for an easier alternative way around that junction.